Today’s going to be fun.

-First, I want you to go to Twitter and search for keywords related to your article.
+First, go to Twitter and search for keywords related to your article.

 As you scroll down, you’ll see thousands of people tweeting about stuff related to your keywords.
-Some of them will just be general updates but look for the members sharing articles.
+Some of them will just be general updates but look for the people sharing articles, like this:

 Now what I want you to do is click on their profile and see if they mention their contact information or their website.
 If they mention their email you are good to go.
 If they mention their website, head to it, and try to find their contact information.